exist2021/manojwork/content/pages/Technical Write Offs in India's Banking Sector.md

 Both public and private banks engage in loan write-offs, with public sector banks accounting for 75% of such actions[5].
 Many of these write-offs fall under the category of technical write-offs, where recovery prospects are low.
 In fact, only 15% of NPAs are deemed recoverable[5].

 Another disturbing trend is the rise in wilful defaulters who deliberately obtain loans without providing collateral.
-For example, Just Geetanjali group has will fully defaulted to the tune of nearly eight thousand crores.
-These entities have managed to secure loans further straining the already burdened banking system[2].
+These individuals have managed to secure loans amounting to nearly eight thousand crores, further straining the already burdened banking system[2].

 ## Transparency and Accountability